zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 The GPSCoordinates tag is a composite tag related to the Quicktime group and, again, won't work on JPGs or other types of files.
 It's very handy for MP4 and MOV files because it allows you to enter your GPS as an x,y,z string all in the same flag.

-X,Y,Z = latitude, longitude, altitude.
+- X,Y,Z = latitude, longitude, altitude

-Z = altitude in meters above sea level.
+- Z = altitude in meters above sea level

-Coordinates in the southern or western hemispheres use a minus symbol, e.g, 9.5566 South, 78.2358 West:
+Coordinates in the southern or western hemispheres use a minus symbol.

+- 9.5566 South, 78.2358 West
--9.5566, -78.2358
+- -9.5566, -78.2358

 Negative values for elevation work, too, if your location is below sea level.
+FWIW ExifTool allows you to customize the presentation of how coords are printed to screen.
+Check the docs.